 The Whitstable Biennale

 Dempster, T., Hocking, I., Vernon, D., & Snyder, H. (2017).
 Enhancing Creative Problem Solving and Creative Self-Efficacy: A Preliminary Study.
-Presented at the UK Creativity, Edinburgh Napier University.
+Presented at the UK Creativity Conference, 17 May 2017, Edinburgh Napier University.

 Vernon, D. & Hocking, I. (2016).
 Exploring Conceptual Distance Using a Novel Clock Face Paradigm in a Creative Problem-Solving Task.
 Presented at the American Psychological Association 2016 Annual Convention, 4-7 August 2016, Denver, Colorado.